The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Proof of the Weak-Pointed Shafarevich conjecture

-\begin{proof}[Proof of Theorem \ref{thm:main}] By a standard specialization argument (see for instance the proof of \cite[Lemma~9.6]{vBJK}), we may and do assume that $k=\CC$.
-Then, as in the statement of the theorem, let $U$ be a (integral) variety over $\CC$ and $U\to \mathcal{M}_{h} \otimes_{\QQ} \CC$ be a quasi-finite morphism.
+\begin{proof}[Proof of Theorem \ref{thm:main}] By a standard specialization argument (see, for instance, the arguments in \cite[\S~9]{vBJK}), we may and do assume that $k=\CC$.
+Let $U$ be an integral variety over $\CC$ and $U\to \mathcal{M}_{h} \otimes_{\QQ} \CC$ be a quasi-finite morphism.
 Let $n:=\dim U$.
 We argue by induction on $n$.
 The statement is clear for $n=0$.
 Thus, we may and do assume that $n>0$.